nahid7474/MalAnalysis/README.md

-In this demonstration, I'll use one of my virtual machine to analyse the infamous wannacry ransomware on Any.run malware analysis platform.
+In this demonstration, I'll use one of my virtual machines to analyse the infamous wannacry ransomware on Any.run malware analysis platform.

 Background:
 WannaCry is a ransomware attack that occurred in May 2017, infecting computers worldwide.
 It exploited a vulnerability in Microsoft's Windows operating system, primarily affecting systems that had not installed a critical security update.
 WannaCry encrypted files on infected computers and demanded ransom payments in Bitcoin to decrypt them, causing significant disruptions to businesses, hospitals, and government agencies globally before a kill switch was accidentally discovered, slowing its spread.